mariuszsygnowski/parcel-mario-many-couriers/README.md

 3. After received data back, insert that data into postgress database.
 4. Then application "ask" data from database.
 5. When receive data from single courier company, I push to this.state that data and then componentDidUpdate cath that change so is starting create object with that data and sort by price by default.

+I know, that I made a lot of faults but I don't affraid to do them so if you have any suggestion please leave me a feedback.